 If you’re looking for a well-rounded meal prep cookbook that has plenty of recipes from which to choose and offers a detailed meal plan for several weeks, you can’t go wrong with Skinnytaste Meal Prep: Healthy Make-Ahead Meals and Freezer Recipes to Simplify Your Life: A Cookbook (view at Amazon).
 If you’re a beginner, we recommend America’s Test Kitchen’s The Ultimate Meal-Prep Cookbook: One Grocery List.
 A Week of Meals.
 No Waste (view at Amazon).
 You'll have everything you need at your fingertips to become a well-informed and effective meal prepper.

 Why Trust The Spruce Eats?

-Alyssa Langer is a cookbook enthusiast herself, collecting dozens over the years and always turning to them for inspiration, whether it’s a time-consuming weekend baking project or just a quick Monday night dinner.
+Alyssa Langer is a licensed registered dietitian and cookbook enthusiast herself, collecting dozens over the years and always turning to them for inspiration, whether it’s a time-consuming weekend baking project or just a quick Monday night dinner.
 Having worked in the cookbook publishing world in the past, she knows what it takes to create a quality book that delivers something new and exciting to readers—particularly in an increasingly online world.